sriramab/gamamanual/References/GAMLReferences/Statements.md

 ```

 * The second (quite common) case of the loop syntax allows one to use an interval of integers.
 The from and to facets take an integer expression as arguments, with the first (resp. the last) specifying the beginning (resp. end) of the inclusive interval (i.e. [to, from]).
-If the step is not defined, it is assumed to be equal to 1.
+If the step is not defined, it is assumed to be equal to 1 or -1, depending on the direction of the range.
+If it is defined, its sign will be respected, so that a positive step will never allow the loop to enter a loop from i to j where i is greater than j

 ```
 list the_list <-list (species_of (self));